DanSimon/scalene/README.md

 * **It's really fast!** - Scalene is built from the ground up for low-latency network I/O and follows the design philosophy of _maximizing concurrency while minimizing parallelism_.
 When possible, all I/O relative to a single operation is single-threaded.
 When writing services you don't have to think about this though, Scalene does all the optimization and thread-management under the hood.
 * **Lightweight** - Currently Scalene only has a dependency on Shapeless.
 The core library has no dependencies at all.
-* **Powerful HTTP Routing DSL** : Composable, functional, self-documenting, and easily configurable and extendable.
+* **Powerful Declarative Routing DSL** : Composable, functional, self-documenting, and easily configurable and extendable.

 There's a lot of other stuff coming soon